-- Check with your doctor about special precautions you must take while you are on blood-thinning medications. - Continue taking pain medication as prescribed. - Gradually wean yourself from prescription pain medicine to over-the-counter pain relievers as advised by your doctor. - Use ice to reduce pain before or after exercise.
-Tip: A bag of frozen peas wrapped in a kitchen towel makes an ideal ice pack.
-Do not use ice more than 20 minutes at a time. - Elevating your leg above the level of the heart helps to reduce swelling. - Wear compression shorts to control swelling and give hip muscles support as advised by your surgeon. - Drink plenty of fluids to prevent dehydration. - Pain medications may cause constipation.
-Keep yourself hydrated, eat fresh fruits and vegetables, and follow Constipation Guidelines provided in the front pocket of this book. - It is common to have trouble sleeping; however, try not to nap too much during the day. - Wear the white compression stockings given to you in the hospital as instructed to control swelling and reduce the risk of blood clots for as long as your doctor advises. - If instructed, continue to use an abduction wedge at night while sleeping.
-This does not apply to the patients who had an anterior approach hip replacement. - Continue your physical therapy exercises as instructed. - Keep your follow-up appointments with your doctor.
+- Check with your doctor about special precautions you must take while you are on blood-thinning medications. - Continue taking pain medication as prescribed. - Gradually wean yourself from prescription pain medicine to over-the-counter pain relievers as advised by your doctor. - Use your polar ice machine to reduce swelling and pain before and after exercising.
+TIP: A bag of frozen peas wrapped in a kitchen towel makes an ideal ice pack.
+Do not use ice more than 20 minutes at a time. - Elevating your leg above the level of the heart helps to reduce swelling. - Drink plenty of fluids to prevent dehydration. - Pain medications may cause constipation. - It is common to have trouble sleeping; however, try not to nap too much during the day. - Wear the white compression stockings given to you in the hospital as instructed to control swelling and reduce the risk of blood clots for as long as your doctor advises. - Continue your physical therapy exercises as instructed. - Continue your pre surgery nutrition plan for atleast 2 weeks. - Keep your follow-up appointments with your doctor.